saulpierotti/markdown_notebook/ADS.md

 	* When I reach $A[r-1]$ the unrestricted region $A[j...r-1]$ disappears
 	* As a last thing I swap the pivot from the end of the array to where it belongs ($A[i+1]$)
 * The conquer and combine parts are really easy in quick-sort, but divide requires effort
+	* Conquer is just a recursive call on the sub-arrays
 	* This is sharply different from MERGESORT, where combine is the most demanding part

 \begin{algorithmic}